deferpanic/goweave/README.md

   goweave
 ```

+Note: depending on how you build your go this may or may not work -
+patches/pulls to make this more generic for everyone are definitely
+welcome.

 ### Use Cases
   * error detection && correction
     (ex: force logging of errors on any methods with this declaration)